 We love a travel game here at Mini Travellers HQ.
 We are away a lot and often need to pack a few small things in a small bag to entertain the kids.
-I’ve put together a list of our favourites to take away on holiday wherever that may be.
+I’ve put together a list of our favourite travel games for Kids to take away on holiday wherever that may be.
 So in no particular order our top five:

 Dobble comes in a little tin.
-It fits easily in a backpack and is perfect for travel.
+It fits easily in a backpack and is perfect travel games for kids.

 Inside the tin you find a thin pamphlet with the game’s rules on.
 The game could not be easier to learn.
 55 cards that will have you laughing and frustrated at the same time.
 “Why can’t I see anything” is said a lot when we play it.